 When TDD intra-band carrier aggregation or TDD inter-band carrier aggregation without simultaneousRxTxInterBandCA support is performed, the scheduling restrictions due to a given serving cell should also apply to all other serving cells on the symbols that fully or partially overlap with the aforementioned restricted symbols.

-When intra-band non-contiguous carrier aggregation is configured for a UE indicating [intraBandNonColocatedCA-r18], there are no scheduling restrictions on FR1 serving cell(s) to be measured and configured on the non-contiguous CC(s) in the same band.
+When intra-band non-contiguous carrier aggregation is configured for a UE indicating [intraBandNR-CA-non-collocated-r18] and if [nonCollocatedTypeNR-CA-r18] is not provided, there are no scheduling restrictions on FR1 serving cell(s) to be measured and configured on the non-contiguous CC(s) in the same band.
+Otherwise, the scheduling restrictions due to a given serving cell should also apply to all other serving cells on the symbols that fully or partially overlap with the aforementioned restricted symbols if [nonCollocatedTypeNR-CA-r18] is provided.

 When the UE performs inter-frequency measurements with NCSG in a TDD band and simultaneousRxTxInterBandCA is supported for the target measurement band and a serving cell’ band, no scheduling restriction applies to the serving cell.